ChibiOS/ChibiOS/testhal/STM32/STM32F3xx/SPI-L3GD20/readme.txt

 ** The Demo **

-The demo flashes the board LED using a thread, read data from L3GD20 printing it on a BaseSequentialStream (SDU1, mapped on USB virtual COM port).
+The demo uses the ChibiOS Shell in order to test L3GD20 APIs.
+Shell is used on the SDU1 BaseSequentialStream.

 ** Build Procedure **